jembi/openhim-mediator-mapping/docs/Setup.md

 ##### Query parameter population

-The query parameters for the external requests can be populated from the incoming request's body and query object.
-The query parameters to be added can be specified in the `meta.json` as shown below in config params object
+The query parameters for the external requests can be populated from the incoming request body and query object.
+The query parameters to be added can be specified in the `meta.json` file as shown below in the config params object.

 ```json
 {